healthpen/healthpen/README.md

 ╭───────────────────────────────────────────────────────────────────────────.★..─╮

-IF YOU ASSOCIATE ME WITH THE ACCOUNT PUREDOCTOR, DO  NOT ENGAGE WITH IT, IT HAS BEEN HACKED AND I  HAVE NO ACCESS TO IT, ADD ME ON FALSEDOCTOR INSTEAD.
-THANK YOU.

 Hi gang!!!

  I mainly go by Gabriel, or even Calar.
 If you wish, you can also call me by any skin i sit as!
 My pronouns are He/It, and I am 20.
 (01/08!)